Ayaneo Kun Handheld Gaming PC Performance Review

 Unquestionably high pricing like this provides one of the toughest challenges Ayaneo as a business must overcome.
 The ROG Ally Z1 Extreme and Lenovo Legion Go cost $700 and $750, respectively; the most costly Steam Deck is at $650.

-Though one of the things we have noticed is that the Ryzen 7 7840U has declining returns with increasing wattage and works similarly across the board; otherwise, the potential performance of the Kun is higher, particularly if you are ready to plug in and run it at a full 54-watt TDP.
+We have observed that the Ryzen 7 7840U exhibits declining returns with increasing wattage and performs similarly across different scenarios; however, the potential performance of the Kun is greater, especially if you are willing to plug it in and operate it at a full 54-watt TDP.

-That does not imply, however, that one has no cause for selecting the Kun.
+However, this does not mean that there is no reason to choose the Kun.
 Given its large battery, it is truly portable at sensible TDPs.
-While previous versions would run for about an hour at 20-30 watts, the Kun lasts three to four.
+The Kun lasts three to four hours, whereas earlier models would run for roughly an hour at 20 to 30 watts.
 If you are laying it on your lap or on a desk—which you will most certainly do given its weight—it is also among the most comfortable handhelds to handle.

 With the release of AyaSpace 2, its configuration tool, the firm has at last attained the degree of polish, elegance, and simplicity of use it clamored for in its early years.
 Navigating Windows is the simplest of any handheld I have tried so far.

 The price is also near enough to other Ayaneos to seem like a reasonable upgrade without breaking the budget for its further capabilities.
-Starting cost is just $130 off, compared to the company's previous flagship (see our ideas on the original Ayaneo 2 here, which is virtually similar in style), and for that investment you get a larger screen, trackpads, extra buttons, and more.
+The starting cost is reduced by $130 compared to the company's previous flagship (see our ideas on the original Ayaneo 2 here, which is virtually similar in style), and for that investment, you receive a larger screen, trackpads, extra buttons, and more features.

-At offset this, AyaSpace lets you lock in-game frame rates at 30, 40, or 60 fps; however, it's a middle ground and far from as excellent as actual VRR and LFC.
-Do not write off this show, however; it still looks amazing.
+To address this, AyaSpace allows you to set in-game frame rates at 30, 40, or 60 fps; however, this option is merely a compromise and significantly less effective than true VRR and LFC.
+Do not dismiss this model, however; its outstanding display looks amazing.

-The great highlight of this model is its high-resolution screen.
+The outstanding highlight of this model is its high-resolution screen.
 Its natural resolution is 2560×1660, the 16:10 equivalent of 1440p.
-Although they seem rather clear at this resolution, independent games and videos are not something you should expect to run many of.
+Although they seem rather clear at this resolution, independent games and videos are not something you should expect. simply does not have enough processing power to deliver the speeds necessary for playing anything beyond

-The Ryzen 7 7840U just lacks the horsepower to provide the type of speeds you would need to play more than basic and emulated older games at this resolution.
-Games in motion still look excellent on its smaller screen; 1200p is more sensible and 800p even more so.
-Menus here are more hazy than in earlier models, however.
+The device does not support the speeds necessary for playing anything beyond basic and emulated older games at this resolution.
+Games in motion still look excellent on its smaller screen; 1200p is more sensible, and 800p even more so.
+Menus here are hazier than in earlier models, however.

 Surprisingly impressive are the speakers as well.
-Clear and full-bodied, they run at up to 80% of full capacity so you can game or view movies with more fidelity than many gaming laptops.
-If you are playing a PC game that does not support rumble, there is also an extra system that synchronizes its HD vibration motors to the sound.
+Clear and full-bodied, they run at up to 80% of full capacity, so you can game or view movies with more fidelity than many gaming laptops.
+If you have an additional system, synchronize the HD vibration motors with the sound.

 The Kun replaces one of the two top-mounted USB Type-C ports of the Ayaneo 2 with a full-sized USB 3.2 Gen 2, therefore providing much increased connectivity.
 You used to have to attach a peripheral, like a keyboard, using an adapter.